 Easy to control

 Like the majority of the other models in this guide, this hob also comes with a touch control panel.
-This is easy to use, and is you go-to if you want to control the temperature, set the timer or switch on the 'keep warm' feature.
+This is easy to use, and is your go-to if you want to control the temperature, set the timer or switch on the 'keep warm' feature.

-As with the Neff model, this hob also has four cooking zones but are set out a little differently.
+As with the Neff model, this hob also has four cooking zones, but these are set out a little differently.
 These zones are QuickLite which simply means that they heat up quickly.
 And it has the added benefit of residual heat indicators, so you'll know not to put your hands on the hob whilst it's still hot.

 To control this hob you are to use the Sword knobs.
 This can easily be turned to one of the nine power levels, and subsequently turned off this way, too.